Kenny Chesney: Career

+On November 4, 2025, Chesney’s memoir Heart Life Music, cowritten with music journalist Holly Gleason, was published.

 Personal life

-In 2000, Chesney and Tim McGraw became involved in a scuffle with police officers in Buffalo, New York, after Chesney attempted to ride a police horse.
-McGraw came to Chesney's aid after police officers nearby believed the horse was being stolen.
-The two were arrested and charged, Chesney for disorderly conduct and McGraw for assault, but were acquitted in 2001.

 On May 9, 2005, Chesney married actress Renée Zellweger in a ceremony on the island of St. John.
-They had met in January at a tsunami relief event.
-On September 15 of that same year, after only four months of marriage, they announced their plans for an annulment.
-Zellweger cited fraud as the reason in the related papers, and after media scrutiny of her use of the word "fraud," she qualified the use of the term, stating that it was "simply legal language and not a reflection of Kenny's character."
-Chesney later suggested the failure of his marriage was due to "the fact that I panicked."
-In an interview by 60 Minutes with Anderson Cooper, Chesney commented on the failed marriage, "The only fraud that was committed was me thinking that I knew what it was like… that I really understood what it was like to be married, and I really didn't."
+They had met in January at a relief event for the 2004 Indian Ocean earthquake and tsunami.
+On September 15, 2005, after only four months of marriage, they announced their plans for an annulment.
+Zellweger cited fraud as the reason in the related papers, and after media scrutiny of her use of the word "fraud," she qualified the use of the term, stating that it was "simply legal language and not a reflection of Kenny's character".
+Chesney later suggested the failure of his marriage was due to "the fact that I panicked".
+In an interview by 60 Minutes with Anderson Cooper, Chesney commented on the failed marriage, "The only fraud that was committed was me thinking that I knew what it was like… that I really understood what it was like to be married, and I really didn't.”
 The annulment was finalized in late December 2005.

+Chesney is a supporter of the Tennessee Volunteers Football team, he has also stated he has a love for New England and the Boston Red Sox.

-In 2015, Forbes estimated Chesney's annual income at $42 million.
+In 2018, Forbes estimated Chesney's annual income at $37 million.

+In 2017, Chesney's house on Saint John, U.S. Virgin Islands was destroyed by Hurricane Irma.
+He fell in love with the island after shooting the music video for "How Forever Feels".

 Philanthropy

-In 2017, Chesney came to the aid of the U.S. and British Virgin Islands victims of Hurricane Irma, one of whom was given a free lift to the mainland United States.
-Chesney owns a mansion on St. John in the U.S. Virgin Islands, where many stayed to weather the storm.
-Chesney also set up a charitable fund, Love for Love City, to help victims of the storm.
-Chesney will donate all proceeds from "Songs for the Saints" to the fund.
+In September 2017, in the aftermath of Hurricane Irma, Chesney donated use of his private jet to reunite two teenage boys, who were stranded, with their mother.
+Chesney set up a charitable fund, Love for Love City, to help victims of the storm.
+Chesney donated all proceeds from his album Songs for the Saints to the fund.

+In September 2024, while in Foxborough Massachusetts for a live show Chesney made multiple surprise donations of more than $1 Million to multiple Massachusetts charities to benefit youth music programs and animal shelters and the Foxborough police and fire departments.